wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/visuals-power-bi/includes/8-lab.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Slicer visual on the Visualizations pane.](../media/lab-8-ssm.png)](../media/lab-8-ssm.png#lightbox)

+1. To see the table in expanded form, click Focus mode.

-1. To convert the slicer from a list to a dropdown, at the top-right of the slicer, click the down-arrow, and then select **Dropdown**.
+1. 1.
+To convert the slicer from a list to a dropdown, at the top-right of the slicer, click the down-arrow, and then select **Dropdown**.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the slicer down arrow.](../media/lab-9-ssm.png)](../media/lab-9-ssm.png#lightbox)